 Example: If Economy class is 20,000 Avios one way and Premium Economy is 40,000 Avios, you’ll pay 20,000 Avios one way for an upgrade.
 For most flights, including between Business and First, the difference is roughly 20,000 Avios.

 Ok, Just Get Me To The Point Where I Upgrade Now!

 Login to your British Airways account on BritishAirways.com, you’ll go to “My Bookings”, followed by “Manage My Bookings”, then click a specific flight segment, like London to New York on the 22nd of April, click “Upgrade” and you’ll be presented with the option to “Upgrade with Cash” or Upgrade with Avios”.
 You’re most likely going to want to use Avios since they are always going to be the cheapest solution.
 If for some reason you get an error message when you click upgrade, saying “contact your local office”, do exactly that.
 Just call British Airways and tell them you want to upgrade.
 They should be able to sort it out without issue…

 Expert Tips To Get The Upgrade…

 The best possible scenario is to find upgrade space available on a flight you want to book before booking and then immediately lock it in after booking.
 That takes all the stress out of things.
 Assuming you’re out of luck at the time of booking, absolutely do not give up.
 Seats available using Avios come and go much like the wind blows.
 Sometimes there’s no space for months and then all the sudden it’s there.
 That’s especially true in the days before your flight.
-Check back regularly, you’ll often be happy you did.
+If you want to operate like a pro: use ExpertFlyer or RedemptionFinder, which will email you if seats become available.
+Either way, check back regularly, you’ll be happy you did.
 Oh, and save your miles!